The projected dynamic linear model for time series on the sphere: Probabilistic forecasting with spherical data

 \subsection{Density forecasting}

-The sample $\{\tilde{a}^{(j)}_{t+1}\}_{j=1}^J$ represents a discrete approximation of the forecast distribution $p(a_{t+1}\given a_{1:t})$, so to score the distribution forecast as a whole, we use the circular continuous ranked probability score (CRPS) of \cite{ggbj2006qjrms}.
-If $F$ is a forecast distribution and $a$ the subsequent realization, then
+The sample $\{\tilde{\Bu}^{(j)}_{t+1}\}_{j=1}^J$ represents a discrete approximation of the forecast distribution, so to score the distribution forecast as a whole, we use a proper kernel scoring rule like in \cite{sz2021acha}.
+If $f_{t+1|t}(\Bu)$ is a forecast distribution on $S^{n-1}$ and $\Bu_{t+1}$ the subsequent realization, then